 Anymemo.
 This app helps users learn new words in different languages using flash cards.
-After the user finishes one set of cards, the app creates a background thread calculating the score and updates UI list.
+After the user finishes one set of cards, the app creates a background thread which calculates the score and updates list of items to be shown on the UI.
 Usually the calculation is fast for a small working set and the updated result will show before the user switches back to the list view.
 However, the calculation and update operation are not ordered by happens-before.
 Hence if the user switches back before the calculation is done, the update operation cannot get the result and will throw a null pointer exception.
-In the latest version of this app, the authors has fixed the race bug by just simply ignoring the race with a try-catch block.
-Although this fixes the crash, the UI view does not correctly show the result.
-VALERA compares the view state between two replay with flipped schedules and reports this as a bug.
+In the latest version of this app, the authors have fixed the race bug by simply ignoring the race with a trycatch block.
+Although this fixes the crash, the UI view show the incorrect result.

 My Tracks.
 This app exhibited a different type of race.
 Whenever users try to record their location, the app sends a bind request to the Binder thread, and the thread eventually binds it to a recording service.
 The problem is that when the service is registered with the request, the field providerUtils is updated.
 When the service thread gets destroyed this field is set to null.
 But there is no happens-before order between the field update and the service destruction.
 If the service is destroyed before the registration is executed, the recording process will attempt to dereference a null pointer.
-This is a harmful race.
-We have reproduced and replayed the race using VALERA.
+This is a harmful race which can be reproduced and replayed using VALERA.